dzoladz/tedsig-futures/_posts/2021-01-01-speculative-deck.md

 ---

-Add a brief introductory text and provide a button to launch the app.
+Add a brief introductory text and provide a button to <a href="https://dzoladz.github.io/card-reader-app/" target="_blank">launch the app</a>.

 <!--
 <script>